elastic/kibana/rfcs/text/0018_timeslider.md

 In addition, we expect the timeslider will be used a lot for "comparisons", ie. a user stepping back&forth between timeslices.

-For this reason, we want to flexibly:
+For this reason, apps using a timeslider (such as Maps) should:
 - pre-fetch data when possible
 - cache data when possible

-Every layer will therefore implement time-based datasets based on _two_ pieces of state
+For Maps specifically, when introducing timeslider, layers will therefore need to implement time-based data fetch based on _two_ pieces of state
 - the entire `timeRange` (aka. the global Kibana timerange)
 - the selected `timeslice` (aka. the timeslice chosen by the user in the timeslider)

-##### 2.3.3.1 Pre-fetching individual documents for faster display
+##### 2.3.3.1 Pre-fetching individual documents and masking of data

-todo
+ES-document layers (which display individual documents) can prefetch all documents within the entire `TimeRange`, when the total number of docs is belwo some threshold.
+In the context of Maps, this is the default index-search-size of the index.

+Maps can then just mask data on the map based on some filter-expression.
+The evaluation of this filter-expression is done by mapbox-gl is fast because it occurs on the GPU.
+There is immediate visual feedback to the user, without a network roundtrip to update the data.

 ##### 2.3.3.2 Caching of aggregated searches

+Aggregated data can be cached on the client, so toggling between timeslices can avoid a round-trip data-fetch.
+The main technique here is for layers to use the mvt to request data.
+Tiled-based data can be cached client-side

 We do not propose pre-fetching of aggregated data in this initial phase of the Maps timeslider effort.
 There is a couple reasons:
-- Based on the intended user-interactions for timeslider, where the end-user can flexible select a time-range, it would be
+- Based on the intended user-interactions for timeslider, where the end-user can flexible select a time-range, it would be really hard to determine how to determine which timeslices to aggregate up front.
-- Maps already strains the maximum bucket sizes.
+- Maps already strains the maximum bucket sizes we can retrieve from Elasticsearch.
+Cluster/grid-layers often push up to 10k or more buckets, and terms-aggregations for choropleth maps also is going up to 10k buckets.
+Prefetching this for timeslices (x10 timeslices) would easily exceed the default bucket limit.

 ##### 2.3.3.3 Decouple data-fetch from UX-effort

-The implementation will decouple any data-fetch considerations from the actual timeslider-UX work.
+Apart from refactoring the data-fetch for layers to now use two pieces of time-based state, the implementation will decouple any data-fetch considerations from the actual timeslider-UX work.

-The idea is that dial in data-fetch optimizations can be dialed into Maps in a parallel work-thread.
-These optimizations would not only affect timeslider users, but support all interaction patterns that require smooth data-updates (e.g. panning back&forth to two locations, toggling back&forth between two filters, ...)
+The idea is that dial in data-fetch optimizations can be dialed into Maps in a parallel work-thread, not necessarily dependent on any changes or additions to the UX.
+Any optimizations would not only affect timeslider users, but support all interaction patterns that require smooth data-updates (e.g. panning back&forth to two locations, toggling back&forth between two filters, ...)

 The main effort to support efficient data-fetch in a maps-context is move use `.mvt` as the default data format.
 This is a stack-wide effort in collaboration with the Elasticsearch team, which will add `.mvt` as a core response format to Elasticsearch.

-- More efficient pre-fetching of data. `.mvt` are a more efficient dfata
-- Efficient client-side caching of
+Growing the use of `mvt` will help with both pre-fetching and client-side caching:
+- mvt is a binary format which allows more data can be packed inside a response, as compared to Json.
+Multiple tiles are patched together, so there is a form of parallelization as well.
+This provided thus a pathway to increase the number of features that can be time-filtered.
+- the tiled-layout of the data-fetching allows tiles to be cached on the client.
+This cache can be the implict browser disc-cache, or the transient in-mem cache of mapbox-gl. mvt thus provides a pathway for smooth toggling back&forth between timeslices.

 ##### 2.3.3.4 timeslider and async search